nf-core/sarek/docs/usage.md

 Tabix index of the germline resource specified at [`--germline_resource`](#--germline_resource).
 If you prefer, you can specify the full path to your reference genome when you run the pipeline:

-> If none provided, will be generated automatically from the fasta reference.
+> If none provided, will be generated automatically from the germline resource `VCF` file.

 ```bash
 --germline_resource_index </path/to/resource.vcf.gz.tbi>